Using Dynamics 365 Sales to Track Your Competitors

 • Why are we winning or losing vs specific competitors?

-An information gap in these areas could cost you in several ways.
+Any gaps in these areas could cost you in several ways.

 Lost sales opportunities: When teams don’t know what they’re up against, they can’t prepare effectively.
 They might miss chances to highlight your product’s strengths or target a competitor’s weaknesses.